copperwater/xNetHack/doc/xnh-changelog-7.0.md

 - 5% of humanoid non-lord A monsters (Angels and Aleaxes) generate with a harp, which is magic 20% of the time.
+- 1/40 of dwarves in the Mines and 1/8 of dwarves outside the Mines generate with d3 booze potions.

 ### Interface changes